Transconnectome/SwiFT/README.md

 - normalization: voxel normalization(not used) and whole-brain z-normalization (mainly used)
 - change fMRI volumes to floating point 16 to save storage and decrease IO bottleneck.
 - each fMRI volume is saved separately as torch checkpoints to facilitate window-based training.
-- remove non-brain(background) voxels that are over 96 voxels
+- remove non-brain(background) voxels that are over 96 voxels.
    - you should open your fMRI scans to determine the level that does not cut out the brain regions
    - you can use `nilearn` to visualize your fMRI data. (official documentation: [here](https://nilearn.github.io/dev/index.html))
   ```python